How to Get a Blood Test While Traveling Internationally

 Thank to all these services, I was able to get blood tests outside my home country and send them to my doctor in the U.S. for analysis.

-In this article, I’ll share how to get a blood test while traveling — specifically in the U.S., Japan, and Australia — using self-pay options.
+In this article, I’ll share how to get a blood test while traveling — specifically in the U.S., Japan, Australia, and Spain — using self-pay options.

 Contents